Who Shia and Sunni

 There are three schools of law which come under Shia Sect.
 Iran is the only state where they possess political power.
 The three Shia’s school discussed below:

-Ithna-Asharis
+(a) Ithna-Asharis

 The adherents of this school are primarily located in the country of Iraq and Iran.
 The school is based on the principles of Ithna-ashari.
 Although, shia is in minority among the indian muslim but the majority of shia comes from the Ithna-Ashari School.